 This is a year-long clinic available to second- and third-year law students designed to provide the legal, ethical, and moral tools needed to provide high-quality immigration services to the under-served community.
 Students will represent asylum seekers, battered spouses and children, and other non-citizens seeking immigration relief in Immigration Court, before the Board of Immigration Appeals, and the Department of Homeland Security.

 Prerequisites: Immigration Law.
-Co-requisite: None required.

-Florida Bar Notice of Registrant Clearance: No. Hourly Requirement: Minimum 20 hours per week.
+Hourly Requirement: Minimum 20 hours per week.

 Judicial Internship {S}

 LAW 865 4\ Credits